Snake River Fishing

 Tents Set Up on Hillside

-Each evening when you arrive at camp, the tents are set up and waiting for you.
-Roomy, 8’ x 10’ A-frame tents are tall enough to stand in.
+Each evening, when you arrive at camp, the tents are set up and waiting for you.
+Roomy, 8 x 10 ft.
+A-frame tents are tall enough to stand in.
 Two guests per tent with twin-sized cots and inflatable sleeping pads.
 The camp has a hot shower set-up.
-Sanitized toilets are placed in discreet locations close to camp and include a hand-washing station.
+Sanitized toilets are placed in discreet locations close to the camp and include a hand-washing station.
+You will need to bring your own sleeping bag, pillow, and towels.

 Communications: A satellite phone is available for emergency use on all trips.
 Cell service is not available in the Canyon.